bitvora/haven/README.md

 WantedBy=multi-user.target
 ```

-Replace `/path/to/` with the actual paths where you cloned the repository and stored the `.env` file.
+Replace the values for `ExecStart` and `WorkingDirectory` with the actual paths where you cloned the repository and stored the `.env` file.

 3. Reload systemd to recognize the new service: